Nelson Saiers: Alcatraz

 From July 2016 to February 2017, Saiers exhibited a large scale installation at Alcatraz titled "Shortening: Making the Irrational Rational".
 Combining properties of pi, prison vernacular, and literary references, the work addressed the "irrationally" long prison sentences that are given for minor, nonviolent drug violations.
 The exhibit featured the first several hundred digits of pi on football jerseys.
 Saiers explained, "In prison, long sentences are often referred to as 'football numbers' because the duration in years resembles numbers on a football jersey."
 Saiers told KQED about the exhibit, "Pi is what's called an irrational number, which means it never ends nor repeats [...]
 Now the way to turn it into a rational number is to shorten it.
 So that's a very good metaphor for what needs to be done to these irrational prison sentences" to make them rational.

 The exhibit's jerseys hanging on a hemp clothesline also made reference to the phrase "hung out to dry" and the abandonment of inmates.

 Wall Street

-Saiers' "Inside Wall Street" series of paintings exhibited in 2016 was focused on financial crises and incorporated financial algorithms that his hedge fund team had previously written.
+Saiers' "Inside Wall Street" series of paintings exhibited at Hoerle-Guggenheim Gallery, in 2016 was focused on financial crises and incorporated financial algorithms that his hedge fund team had previously written.
 Saiers' large scale sculpture, called "Arbitrage" placed a black graffitied Volkswagen Beetle in Chelsea, Manhattan in reference to the 2008 Volkswagen short squeeze leading to it briefly becoming the largest company in the world by market value.